 All of this was so that he could remove the black plastic diamond plate from the floor so that he could actually get to the particle board flooring that, as we suspected, was wet, moldy, mushy and worthless.

 While Michael worked his hiney off in the heat & humidity I was in the air conditioning paying bills, balancing the checkbook, doing some travel planning and wrapping up the National Rally Leisure Time Activity stuff.
+I selected the custom cabinets for him, which will create a unique kitchen island.
 I made myself stay away from the demolition going on outside or I would probably have had a meltdown.

 Just before 9:00 pm the power went off and on several times and then a big wind came in… I could see our friend Terry H.’s awning blowing wildly and before we could contact him to put it in….it was gone.
 Right after the wind arrived (it didn’t stay long, thankfully) the rain came.
 It only rained for a short while but unfortunately the wind had already done its damage on Terry’s awning. 🙁